Finally, expert headache care at your fingertips

 Stress may become so severe that it impairs what you need to get done on a daily basis.
 There are some migraine preventive antidepressant medications that can help both migraine and anxiety.
 Your headache specialist might consider choosing one of those medications, or might recommend referring you to a psychiatrist if they think another anti-anxiety medication might be best.
 Your headache specialist and psychiatrist can then work together to recommend the best approach for you.

+The individual treatment plan is essential while you try to manage your triggers and work around them.
 If you'd like to speak with a neurologist about how you can best manage your headache disorder and help improve your stress, join Neura Health today!